MicrosoftDocs/entra-docs/docs/external-id/cross-tenant-access-overview.md

 Primary identity providers are the ones that have federations with other sources of authentication.
 Fallback identity providers are the ones that are used, when a user doesn't match a primary identity provider.

 Fallback identity providers can be either Microsoft account (MSA), email one-time passcode, or both.
 You can't disable both fallback identity providers, but you can disable all primary identity providers and only use fallback identity providers for redemption options.

-Please keep in mind the current limitations of the feature:
+Below are known limitations in the feature:

-- If you have disabled Microsoft Account as a fallback identity provider, you might have users who were invited with both an Entra ID and a Microsoft account associated with the same email address.
-Instead of the user signing in with an email one-time passcode, they can redeem the invite using their Microsoft accounts.
-- If email one-time passcode is the only redemption option, new users will need to select the ‘Use another account’ option and enter their email to initiate the one-time passcode process.
-This should happen only for users who are signed in with SSO using their Entra ID account.
-Other users would not go through this experience
+1. If a Microsoft Entra ID user who has an existing single sign-on (SSO) session is authenticating as email one-time passcode (OTP), they'll need to choose **Use another account** and reenter their username to trigger the OTP flow.
+Otherwise the user will get an error indicating their account doesn’t exist in the resource tenant.

+1. If your guest users can only use email one time passcode to redeem an invite, they'll currently be blocked from using SharePoint.

+1. In scenarios where a user has the same email in both their Microsoft Entra ID and Microsoft accounts, even after the admin has disabled the Microsoft account as a redemption method, the user is prompted to choose between using their Microsoft Entra ID or their Microsoft account.
+If they choose Microsoft account it will be allowed as a redemption option even if disabled.

 ### Direct federation for Microsoft Entra ID verified domains (Preview)